tjcreedy/metamate/README.md

 ### Results (`find` only)

-The main output from NUMTdumper `find` mode is the *_results.csv file.
+The main output from metaMATE `find` mode is the *_results.csv file.
 This is a comma-delimited table that synthesises all of the results from applying all combinations of the specified terms and thresholds to the input ASVs, given the control groups of authentic- and non-authentic- ASVs.
 It is designed to be easily parseable and reformatable by downstream processes, in particular for analysis with R (a template for analysis is in development).
 Its columns comprise:

 * *resultindex*: a unique identifier for each term specification and threshold combination, for ease of ASV retrieval using `dump` mode.
 * *term*: each additive term, repeated for a number of rows equal to the number of thresholds supplied to this term.
 For example, if the first terms in the specifications are `[library; n; 10-100/20] + [library; p; 0.001-0.1/10]`, the first 20 rows will be for term `library_n` and the next 10 rows will be term `library_p`.